On the emergence of quantum mechanics from stochastic processes: Updates, interventions and division events

 In the view advocated here within the stochastic--quantum correspondence, the system follows a definite trajectory with or without the existence of embedded observers.
-One may think of this either as a single path drawn from a law on path space, revealed progressively in time, or equivalently as a step-by-step generation consistent with that law.
+One may describe this either globally, as a single path drawn from a law on path space, or dynamically, as a sequential step-by-step generation consistent with the same law.
+In either case, one distinguishes between (i) an \emph{unconditional} law on path space and (ii) its \emph{conditional} restriction given specified facts.

+In the dynamical picture, as time advances, the realized past grows, and the appropriate description of the future is the law conditioned on that past.

-Embedded observers, on the other hand, acquire information only through interaction, and therefore only intermittently; their forecasts are given by the process conditioned on the facts actually recorded so far.
+Embedded observers, by contrast, acquire information only through interaction.
 Crucially, such interactions are not passive revelations of a pre-existing law.
 Preparations and measurements are physical interventions that generically \emph{alter} the effective law governing the subsystem.
-Consequently, there is no disturbance-free access to the instantaneous configuration of the trajectory, and an experiment typically replaces whatever undivided dynamics may have held prior to preparation by a new effective law on the interval between two such interventions.
+As we shall show in the next subsections, an experiment typically replaces whatever undivided dynamics may have held prior to the preparation with a new effective law, namely one that screens off the history dependence prior to the preparation time.

 This motivates a distinction between two notions of ``updating.''
 Trajectory realization does not \emph{change} the underlying path-space law; it is simply conditioning that fixed law along the particular history that occurs.
 By contrast, an embedded observer's intervention \emph{does} change the subsystem's effective law.